⏱️ Deadlines Looming? We Deliver 95% On Time! Get expert help from Raccoon Gang ➡️

 eLearning Gamification: Design Process

 Is gamification always useful?
-In many cases it is, however, in order to deliver ROI, it should affect some particular aspects of learning and certain KPIs.
+In many cases, it is.
+However, in order to deliver ROI, it should affect some particular aspects of learning and certain KPIs.
 The first stage (Analysis) is the stage where these questions are answered.

 Stage One | Analysis (Deliverables: Defined Gamification Strategy and Tactics)